khaledjendi/SHOPi/README.md

 - [Completed] Use firebase for signing up (Completed, with a smooth drag and drop user image)

-- Create Personal details page
+- [Completed] Create Personal details page

-- Work with firebase to store personal data, orders, favorites, ...
+- [Partially Completed] Work with firebase to store personal data, orders, favorites, ...

 - Perform search on the product